-When visiting the four locations, it’s best to wear sandals/flip flops versus closed toe shoes.
+When visiting the four locations, it’s best to wear sandals/flip flops versus closed-toe shoes.
 Otherwise, you will get sand everywhere!

 2. White Sand Dunes

 The White Sand Dunes (Đồi cát Trắng) is a major draw in Mui Ne.
 The calm and quiet area (minus the ATV noise) is the ideal area to enjoy the sunrise.
 Sit on the soft and fine ivory color sand and soak in the moments.
-The sand is clean and free or garbage.
+The sand is clean and free of garbage.

-There are two sand dunes to visit – one with the high summit and one that is slightly lower.
+There are two sand dunes to visit – one with a high summit and one that is slightly lower.
 You could take an ATV ride to the top of the sand dunes, but they are expensive.
 The higher summit hill cost 300,000 VND ($12.85 USD) per person while the lower hill cost 200,000 VND ($8.60 USD) per person for the round trip ride.
-We rode the ATV the first time. and it was a bumpy ride that was only a few minutes to get to the top of the sand dunes.
+We rode the ATV the first time and it was a bumpy ride that was only a few minutes to get to the top of the sand dunes.

 Otherwise, walking is an excellent option and will take around 20 minutes.
 You can’t beat a good leg exercise.